Scott-Olson/Morst/readme.md

-# RustMorse
+# Morst
-RustMorse is a translator, trainer, and game for learning morse code.
+Morst is a translator, trainer, and game for learning morse code.

 This project is to practice and learn Rust.
 Originally this was going to be built on Amethyst game engine, but I have chosen to make it a website and API instead.
 I chose to use the Rust web framework Rocket for this.